Asylum in Switzerland

 According to the act, “cases are not credible in particular if they are unfounded in essential points or are inherently contradictory, do not correspond to the facts or are substantially based on forged or falsified evidence”.

 It is not possible to apply for asylum in Switzerland from abroad.
 However, people who want to apply for asylum in Switzerland may file a visa request with a Swiss diplomatic representation.
-The embassy or consulate will determine whether compelling reasons exist which warrant the issuing of a visa for Switzerland.
+A humanitarian visa may be issued if there is a direct, serious and concrete threat to life or physical integrity.

 People who have left their home countries and are staying in a third state are considered not in serious danger and therefore ineligible for asylum.